Enter the name of the deceased

 1946 - The Linklaters purchased the residence at 757 Princes Street, and the funeral home has remained at that location ever since.
+2021 makes the 75th anniversary of the funeral home establishment at this location.

 1961 - The first addition/renovation was made to the building.
 At this time, Harvey's two sons, Harold and Ken were actively engaged in the furniture and funeral business.